DanielHauge/HackerNews-Grp8/docs/README.md

 **Web application** - written in Angular2+ .
 Very few changes were made after the hand-in and in November 2.
-- Small bugg with element
-- Implementing front end monitoring/logging with rollbar.
-But not a great tool.
+- A test with implementing front end monitoring/logging with Rollbar.

 ###### Backend

-**Web REST API**  - written in Go
+**Web REST API and Core REST API**  - written in Go
+- We added functionality exposing metrics endpoints for Prometheus.
-- Added little more
+- Added our own way of [logging](https://github.com/DanielHauge/HackerNews-Grp8/blob/master/ProjectFolders/GoApi%20-%20Website/Logger.go).
-- We adeed monitoring and logging to it.

 **DBInsert slave** - written in Go

-The DBInserter software were written initially in C#.
+The DBInserter software was written initially in C#.
 The DBInserter is responsible for handling the messages(request) in the queue and inserting them into the database.
-Because we were using a Relational Database (without foreign keys) the DBInserter quickly (after just a few days with the simulator running) became our bottleneck.
+Because we were using a Relational Database (without foreign keys) the DB inserter quickly (after just a few days with the simulator running) became our bottleneck.
 We made a few tweaks to the software to update it.
 But after spending too much time on this issue we replaced it with a new software written in Go that handles the insertions differently.
-By buffering up the insertions into one insert query.
+The Go program hold the Database in memory so that insertions can be done directly without joins.

 **DBInsert slave for Invalid Messages Channel** - written in Java

 This program came to live after a few weeks into the project.
 We started to notice that the simulator send messages that our system couldn't handle and that this often lead to a crash of our system.
-For this we needed to create a new Inserter that could insert those invalid messages.
-The way it works .......
+For this, we needed to create a new Inserter that could insert those invalid messages in a separate table in the database.
+We wanted to persist them even though they were invalid.

-##### Unexpected events/problems & Solution to the unexpected events/problems (a summarise)

-##### Conclusion
-The software fontend is not depending on how large the system is.
-If we would have gotten a large number of request to the frontend the way we have would designed it would stay the same.
-The software could not optimise however the server/servers serving the Web Application for hat but our servers.
-Using docker swarm would need to instantiate more servers handling the load.
-There are other factors that determined how to write.

 ## Maintenance and SLA status
 Daniel